 Call (855) 930-2626 or fill out the form to schedule your free consultation.

-Frantz Law Group, APLC is now available to represent victims from the 2020 California wildfires.
-If you have been affected by the BOBCAT FIRE, GLASS FIRE, or SLATER FIRE please complete the “Free Legal Consultation” form to speak with a Frantz Law Group team member to discover your legal options including compensation.
+Frantz Law Group, APLC is now available to represent victims from the 2021-2022 California wildfires.
+If you have been affected by the Dixie Fire, McKinney Fire, Mill Fire, Mosquito Fire, Fairview Fire please complete the “Free Legal Consultation” form to speak with a Frantz Law Group team member to discover your legal options including compensation.

 Frantz Law Group has extensive experience prosecuting cases against public utilities that have caused wildfires resulting in catastrophic property damage, personal injury, and death.
 The causality of the fires is often related to a utility company’s failure to maintain its electrical equipment, including inadequate clearance between power lines and surrounding trees and shrubbery.